sredevopscloudengg/signalfx_service_v10/README.txt

 6) Dockerfile
 Dockerfile is the base template to build the docker image for the signalfx rest endpoint.

+# Prerequisites
-# SignalFx Service Rest End Point: Prerequisites
+# SignalFx Service Rest End Point
 1) Docker Engine/Daemon in running state
 2) GitBash editor on a windows machine (optional for linux environments)

+# Instructions
-# SignalFx Service Rest End Point: Instructions
+# SignalFx Service Rest End Point
 1) On the windows machine, run the make file "./signalfx_build.sh" On the linux machine, change the following lines and then run the make file ./signalfx_build.sh.
    Comment the line below in the file "signalfx_build.sh"